 The second beast fits well the man predicted by Jesus in John 5:43 who is also the false shepherd of Israel spoken of by the prophet Zechariah (11:15-17).
 Jesus said of this man, "I have come in my Father's name and you (Jews) would not receive me.
 Another will come in his own name, him you will receive."
 This leader is also described as like a lamb, that is a counterfeit to the real Lamb of God.
 He is to be a religious leader-while the first beast is a military leader.
 This becomes more evident from studying the rest of the Book of Revelation where the first beast is a likened to a Roman Caesar leading the western nations centered in Europe.
 The last and final form of the revived Roman Empire and its rulers is that foreseen in Daniel 2 and 7.
 In summary, the end-time period is marked by the presence of a great and powerful military leader in the West and an outstanding religious leader in Israel who works in league with him.

 "Now war arose in heaven, Michael and his angels fighting against the dragon; and the dragon and his angels fought, but they were defeated and there was no longer any place for them in heaven.
 And the great dragon was thrown down, that ancient serpent, who is called the Devil and Satan, the deceiver of the whole world---he was thrown down to the earth, and his angels were thrown down with him."
-(Revelation 12:7-9)
+(Revelation 12:7-9)to cease; and upon the wing of abominations shall come one who makes desolate until the decreed end is poured out on the desolator" (Daniel 9:26,27).

 In the Old Testament (and during the end time when the church is not the central focus of God's activity in the world), God's way of looking at the world is with Jerusalem as the center of the earth.
 Israel dominates the world-stage and the goyim or gentile nations are on the periphery.
 Directions in the OT are referenced to Jerusalem, the great sea is the Mediterranean, the salt sea is the Dead Sea and so on.
 The last week of years in Daniel's prophecy of Israel's 70-week history is the seven-year tribulation period just described, the prophet says,